peterpot/openath.github.io/standards.md

-## Discipline (?)
-Codes
+## Event Codes
 If we are exporting the data from an online entry system, or the results of a meeting, we want to use common codes, so that the 400m is always represented the same way.

 A wise computer scientist once said "There are only two hard problems in computer science - cache invalidation and naming things".
 Never mind the first one - it's really hard to pick names.
 Especially, it's hard to pin down the word "Event".
-I am deliberately avoiding it, as it has too many connotations within athletics, as well as in IT generally.
+BY popular consensus we are calling these things "event codes".

-For the purpose of THIS DOCUMENT, we will call 'High Jump' or '100m' <em>disciplines</em>.
-By contrast, if you are looking at a programme, the "U13 Girls High Jump first round, Sat 10:35" is more of an "event", in the sense of "something that happens at a point in time".
+If you are looking at a programme, the "U13 Girls High Jump first round, Sat 10:35" is more of an "event", in the sense of "something that happens at a point in time".
 We might call the latter 'CompEvent' or 'ProgEvent' (to be discussed)

-Anyway, we would like to have unambiguous short codes which can be used internally, or as search criteria.
-We're not going to get the world to switch to them, but at least then people would only have to convert to ONE other standard.

-Our "first stab" is to use the codes from Power of Ten, which appear in the URL search parameters.
+Our "first stab" is based on the codes from Power of Ten, which appear in the URL search parameters.
 However, we have introduced some slight changes.
 In particular, we don't want the interpretation to depend on the case of a letter.
 So 'm' meaning both Metre and Mile is dangerous.

     HJ, PV, LJ, TJ, SP, DT, HT, JT, WT - field events 60,100,200,400,800,1500,3000,5000,10000 - track (and other distances for junior races).
 Any raw number is assumed to be a number in metres
     60H, 80H, 100H, 110H, 200H, 300H, 400H - number + 'H' denotes hurdles
     2000SC, 3000SC - steeplechase
-    Dec, Hep, HepI, Pen, PenWt  - multi-events
+    DEC, HEP, HEPI, PEN, PENWT  - multi-events.
+Case variations acceptable.
     20KW, 50KW - walks
     4x100, 4x400 - track relays.